-If you were partially at fault for your car accident, you still have the right to file a claim against another party that was also at fault.
+If you were partially at fault for your vehicle accident, you still have the right to file a claim against another party that was also at fault.
 The state of Texas has modified comparative negligence laws, which state that anyone who is partially at fault for a personal injury or accident can still file a claim as long as they weren’t more than 50 percent at fault.

 Yes.
 The statute of limitations in Texas states that all civil claims must be filed within two years of the incident in question.
-For a car accident, this means that you’d need to file your auto accident claim within two years of the date the accident occurred.
+For a vehicle accident, this means that you’d need to file your auto accident claim within two years of the date the accident occurred.
 However, if you were diagnosed with injuries at a later date, the statute of limitations would begin at the date of diagnosis.

 Punitive damages are additional damages typically awarded when it’s believed that the defendant willfully tried to cause you harm.
 They are used as a form of punishment or to set an example.
 Punitive damages are rarely awarded unless the accident at hand was extremely careless or the defendant acted egregiously.
 A judge is the only one who can award them.

-When dealing with both the physical and emotional impact of a car accident, the overwhelming financial costs should be the last of your worries.
+When dealing with both the physical and emotional impact of a vehicle accident, the overwhelming financial costs should be the last of your worries.
 An experienced attorney at Crain Brogdon, LLP. can help you navigate the legal process and relieve you from the stress of trying to fight for compensation alone.

-Consult with an experienced Fort Worth car accident lawyer today and receive a free consultation to address any questions or concerns you may have.
+Consult with an experienced Fort Worth vehicle accident lawyer today and receive a free consultation to address any questions or concerns you may have.
 Call us at 214-522-9404 or fill out the contact form below to get started.